Causal effect on a target population: a sensitivity analysis to handle missing covariates: Problem setting: generalizing a causal effect

-\subsubsection{Notations}
+\subsection{Notations}

 Notations are grounded on the potential outcome framework \citep{imbens2015causal}.
-We model each observations $i$ in the RCT or observational population as described by a random tuple $(X_i,Y_i(0),Y_i(1),A_i,S_i)$ drawn from a distribution $\left(X, Y(0), Y(1), A, S \right) \in \mathcal{X} \times \mathcal{Y}^2 \times\{0,1\}^2$, such that the observations are iid. \modif{More specifically we first restrict the scope of our work to $ \mathcal{Y}:= \R$ or $\{0,1\}$, and then only to $ \mathcal{Y}:= \R$ starting at Section~\ref{sec:linear-causal-model}.} For each observations, $X_i$ is a $p$-dimensional vector of covariates, $A_i$ denotes the binary treatment assignment (with $A_i=0$ if no treatment and $A_i=1$ if treated), $Y_i(a)$ is the outcome had the subject been given treatment $a$ (for $a\in\{0,1\}$), and $S_i$ is a binary indicator for RCT eligibility (i.e., meet the RCT inclusion and exclusion criteria) and willingness to participate if being invited to the trial ($S_i=1$ if eligible and $S_i=0$ if not).
-Assuming \emph{consistency of potential outcomes}, and no interaction between treated and non-treated subject (SUTVA assumption), we denote by $Y_i = A_iY_i(1)+(1-A_i)Y_i(0)$ the outcome realized under treatment assignment $A_i$.
+We model each observation in the RCT or observational population as described by a random tuple $(X_i,Y_i(0),Y_i(1),A_i,S_i)$ for $i \in \{1, \hdots, n\}$ drawn from a distribution $\left(X, Y(0), Y(1), A, S \right) \in \mathbb{R}^p \times \mathbb{R}^2 \times\{0,1\}^2$, such that the observations are \textit{iid}.
+For each observation, $X_i$ is a $p$-dimensional vector of covariates, $A_i$ denotes the binary treatment assignment (with $A_i=1$ if treated and $A_i=0$ otherwise), $Y_i(a)$ is the continuous outcome had the subject been given treatment $a$ (for $a\in\{0,1\}$), and $S_i$ is a binary indicator for RCT eligibility (i.e., meet the RCT inclusion and exclusion criteria) and willingness to participate if being invited to the trial ($S_i=1$ if eligible and $S_i=0$ if not).
+Assuming \textit{consistency of potential outcomes}, and no \modifbis{interference} between treated and non-treated subject (SUTVA assumption), we denote by $Y_i = A_iY_i(1)+(1-A_i)Y_i(0)$ the \modifbis{observed outcome under treatment assignment $A_i$}.

-\modif{Assuming the potential outcomes are integrables, we} define the conditional average treatment effect (CATE):
+\modif{Assuming the potential outcomes are integrable, we} define the conditional average treatment effect (CATE):

 and the population average treatment effect (ATE):